fgcsl/autoqii2/README.md

 # AutoQii2

-The AutoQii2 Pipeline can be used to analyzing 16S amplicon based datasets.
+The AutoQii2 Pipeline can be used to analyzing 16S rRNA amplicon based datasets.
 AutoQii2 is primarily designed for eliminating multi-step analysis involved in analyzing paired-end or single-end reads using QIIME2.
-AutoQii2 uses popular fastQC, cutadapt and QIIME2 platforms for performing quality check, adapter and chimera removal, ASV feature identification and taxonomic assignments.
+AutoQii2 uses popular fastQC, cutadapt and QIIME2 platforms for performing quality check, adapter trimming, ASV feature identification and taxonomic assignments.

 ## AutoQii2 Pipeline (Workflow)

 ![revised_figure2](https://user-images.githubusercontent.com/60095100/235307015-da29a543-bf83-4adf-bc15-6e08cf9c73bf.jpg)